camilleC/ChatBotKube/README.md

 # 🇪🇸 Spanish Tutor

-An AI-powered chatbot with adaptive conversation, robust error handling, and full-stack observability.
+An AI-powered chatbot with robust error handling, and full-stack observability.
+This project shows how to containerize an application with Docker, add metrics and observability, and use Helm with Kubernetes.

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)